From Books to Bricks

 Growing & Changing

 In the early 1960s, the skilled nursing facility was added (a requirement given by the churches as a condition of forming the partnership).
-The next decade saw the addition of the Lyngblomsten Apartments and the Lyngblomsten Community Senior Center (known today as the 5-5-1 Club).
+The next decade saw the addition of the Lyngblomsten Apartments and the Lyngblomsten Community Senior Center (which today is part of our Lyngblomsten Community Services).
 With heavy hearts, in 1993 the original building that housed the Lyngblomsten Home for the Aged was demolished to make way for the Heritage Apartments (market rate).

-In the 1990s Lyngblomsten began developing community outreach programs (Care Team Ministry and Parish Nurse Ministry, specifically), known today as Home- and Community-Based Services.
-Work also began on adopting the Swedish model of care, known as “service houses,” a concept that would be modified a decade later, ushering in the neighborhood model of person-centered care.
-Superior Street Cottages located off campus opened in 1999.
+In the 1990s, Lyngblomsten began developing community outreach programs (such as Parish Nurse Ministry) and work began on adopting the Swedish model of care, known as “service houses,” in the care center.
+The service-house model would be modified a decade later, ushering in the neighborhood model of person-centered care.

 In the early 2000s, major fundraising made way for the massive remodeling of the care center, readying the facility for “neighborhoods” and person-centered care.
 The shift in how care was provided took several years to fully integrate, but as an early adopter and embracing our call to innovation, Lyngblomsten soon became known as a leader in the Culture Change movement—the terminology used to describe a new era in skilled nursing care.